2021 Youth Award open for submissions

-Times of uncertainty create strength, resiliency, and a sense of community, as we have all come together to protect one another.
-The resiliency of humanity, including our youth, is apparent.
+We are witnessing amazing resiliency in our communities during these times of uncertainty.
+We have come together to protect one another and have a stronger sense of community and belonging.
 This will shine through the tales the youth weave and the images they paint with words.
-Despite being physically distanced, these words will bring us closer together, communities will further be bridged, and understanding will be fostered through this shared, relatable experience.
-We truly look forward to coming together once again to celebrate youth and all their creativity expressed through the Punjabi language.
+Despite being physically distanced, their words will bring us closer together, communities will further be bridged, and understanding will be fostered through this shared, relatable experience.
+We truly look forward to coming together once again this year to celebrate youth and all their creativity expressed through the Punjabi language.

 Dhahan Prize – 2019 Youth Award for Creative Writing; a British Columbia-wide Initiative